 Now that we’ve found out that both formats are native and both look great on mobiles, how to decide which is better?
-At first, you may fall for web push as they perfectly imitate classic notifications and can ping users while they’re not on the website.
+At first, you may fall for Web Push as they perfectly imitate classic notifications and can ping users while they’re not on the website.
 But there’s a trick everyone seems to have missed.
-We’re in 2021, and users have changed, so changed the reasons for conversions.
+We’re in 2022 now, and users have changed, so changed the reasons for conversions.
 And former pros have become thick cons or myths.

 Users are being spammed.
 They ban junk emails, install ad-blockers, and show zero tolerance to privacy violence.
 How will they react when yet another ad alerts them on their mobiles?